NighTzy-Godz/TrendEase/README.md

     npm install
 ```

-3. After that, create an .env file in the for both directories of the project and fill in the required environment variables based on the [ENV Section](#environment-variables)
+3. After that, create an `.env file` for both directories of the project and fill in the required environment variables based on the [ENV Section](#environment-variables)

    > **NOTE**
    > Make sure that you're using two VSCodes (One for Client Side and One for Server Side) or else this will not work.